 Yes, I have issues, I know.
 Or do I?
 Maybe I’m just realizing that even though I trained myself to behave like a Canadian and fit in this society, there are many North American values I don’t truly believe in.

-In other words, sometime, I’m faking it.
+In other words, sometimes, I’m faking it.
 And like the proverb says, “what’s bred in the bone will come out in the flesh.”

 It’s a bit of my fault.
 I changed.
 I know it.
 When I first came, at twenty, I was naive and impressionable.
 I was looking for my tribe, I wanted to belong, I wanted to absorb a new culture and become someone else.
 I loved Canada because it accepted me.
 At 32—almost 33…—I’m more confident, more experienced.
 There are many aspects of Canadian culture I truly appreciate and adopted but I’m also more discerning.
 I know who I am.
 I’m still a Latin, a French hedonist, an eternal rebel.
 I’m instinctive and not always rational or efficient.
 I will never be a WASP.
 These are not my values.